instruqt/docs/source/index.html.md

 A participant is a user that has joined a track.
 Each participant gets their own environment in which the challenges are done.
 Users can participate in multiple tracks, each resulting in an isolated environment.

+## Organization

+An organization owns topics and tracks.
+Users can be added to an orgnization using the Web SDK.
+When a user is part of an organization, he has access to all private topics and tracks of that organization.

+## Developer

+Tracks can have one or more developers.
+Developers are responisible for creating a track.
+When a user is a developer for a track, he can make changes to that track.
+Users do not have to be part of an organization to be added as a developer to a track.

 # SDK

 Instruqt provides both a Web and a CLI version of the SDK.
 The Web SDK can be activated by enabling it in your profile menu.
 To use the CLI, you'll need to [install](#install-cli) it.